-- At least 20 pilot actions across Europe enabling university spin offs and technology startups to link up to end-users, societal actors, industry, and other stakeholders to boost market uptake and growth. - Development of guidance and services, including methodologies and best practices to support spin offs and start ups, where testing and validating their innovative solutions to better fit society and the market is important.
+- At least 20 pilot actions across Europe enabling university spinoffs and technology startups to link up to end-users, societal actors, industry, and other stakeholders to boost market uptake and growth. - Development of guidance and services, including methodologies and best practices to support spinoffs and startups, where testing and validating their innovative solutions to better fit society and the market is important.

 Proposals should describe their target group in terms of its scope and size.
-A wide geographical coverage, inclusivity and broad participation should be ensured.
-In all project activities, particular attention should be paid to promoting inclusive gender equality and addressing gender-specific challenges.
+A wide geographical coverage, inclusivity, and broad participation should be ensured.
+In project activities, particular attention should be paid to promoting inclusive gender equality and addressing gender-specific challenges.

-Projects are expected to contribute to the EU knowledge valorisation platform, which highlights best practices for knowledge valorisation.
-Additionally, projects are expected to establish synergies with ongoing projects under the topic "Experimentation and exchange of good practices for value creation" taking into account benefits from the results obtained.
+Projects are expected to contribute to the EU Knowledge Valorisation Platform, which highlights best practices for knowledge valorisation.
+Additionally, projects are expected to establish synergies with ongoing projects under the topic "Experimentation and exchange of good practices for value creation", taking their results into account.